How to Apply - TAFE NSW

 INTERNATIONAL - Enrol - How to Apply - Content

 Congratulations on beginning your journey towards becoming an international student at TAFE NSW.

 There are a few steps to follow before you take the leap toward studying in Australia.

 Before you apply

-Offshore applicants: If you are a citizen of a Country from which you are required by the Department of Home Affairs (DHA) to provide evidence of financial capacity i.e. proof that you have enough money to support yourself and your family (if applicable) in Australia for the duration of your studies, you must complete and submit your TAFE NSW application through a TAFE NSW representative.
+Offshore applicants: If you are a citizen of a Country from which you are required by the Department of Home Affairs (DHA) to provide evidence of financial capacity i.e. proof that you have enough money to support yourself and your family (if applicable) in Australia for the duration of your studies, you must complete and submit your TAFE NSW application through a TAFE NSW Education Agent.

 All other offshore applicants can apply directly to study at TAFE NSW.

 Note: TAFE NSW may require students from some high risk countries to submit an application through a TAFE NSW Education Agent.